UvaCsl/HemoCell/README.md

 `ficsion` is built on top of `palabos` and it should be possible to be build on any GNU/Linux system with at least the GNU GCC compiler suite and OpenMPI.
 Make and SCONS or CMake are used as the build automation tools.
 GCC versions 4.7.2 and 4.8.1 as well as OpenMPI version 1.4.5 and 1.6.5 have been successfully tested.
 It is very likely that other compilers will also produce favorable results. `ficsion` has been successfully built and ran on x64 and IBM BG/Q systems.

+Remarks:
+- Though the library is being developed on linux, it is known to buld and execute on Mac OS X (10.11.4 was tested).
+The suggested way to install the required library is through `homebrew`.
+- The code should work on Windows as well, however, this is completeley untested.
+The suggested compiler suite is `TDM-gcc`.

 ## `palabos`
 The working version of `palabos` is [v1.5r1](http://www.palabos.org/images/palabos_releases/palabos-v1.5r1.zip).
 Earlier versions of palabos are no longer supported duo to strong dependency on sparse particle classes.

 ## HDF5
-`ficsion` uses the `hdf5` library for the output and post-processing of the results.
+`ficsion` uses the `hdf5` library with the high-level extensions for the output and post-processing of the results.
 Debian packeges `h5utils hdf5-tools libhdf5-serial-dev` are known to work for the I/O.

 ## Post-processing
 Almost all the post-processing is performed by python scripts.
 The necessary libraries are `numpy`, `matplotlib` and `h5py`.
+These are parts of most wide-spread python distributions (e.g., Anaconda, Canopy).

 ## Debian packages